Bloodbat/SanguineMutants/README.md

 A collection based on Mutable Instruments modules and their variants.

-You can find the Mutants manual [here](https://raw.githubusercontent.com/Bloodbat/SanguineModulesManuals/main/mutants_manual.pdf)
+You can find the Mutants manual [here](https://raw.githubusercontent.com/Bloodbat/SanguineModulesManuals/main/mutants_manual.pdf).

+You can find the Nightly builds [here](https://github.com/Bloodbat/SanguineMutants/releases/tag/Nightly).

 ## Modules